ESSENTIALS OF DIAGNOSIS

 B. Visceral Hypersensitivity

 Patients often have a lower visceral pain threshold, reporting abdominal pain at lower volumes of colonic gas insufflation or colonic balloon inflation than controls.
-Many patients complain of bloating and distention, which may be due to a number of ...
+Many patients complain of bloating and distention, which may be due ...